Esri/developer-support/web-leaflet/browserify/README.md

 [npm](http://npmjs.org) is an amazing package manager.  [browserify](http://browserify.org/) helps us leverage it to organize and bundle the dependencies of browser based applications too!

-one really cool benefit is that you can include a single `<script>` tag in your application to load *all* your JavaScript via a *single* request.
+one really cool benefit is that you can include one `<script>` tag in your application to load all your own JavaScript and **all** your external dependencies.

 ```html
 <script src="./bundle.js"></script>